smoyergh/hse-ycsb/hse/README.md

 ## Quick Start

-This section describes how to run YCSB on NFKVS.
+This section describes how to run YCSB on HSE.

 ### 1. Set Up YCSB